josephmisiti/josephmisiti.github.io/_posts/2016-07-01-data-migrations-in-django-1.7+.markdown

 ./manage.py makemigrations reports --empty
 ```

-In this example, `reports` is my django app, and I'm explicity saying it is a data migration by passing the
+In this example, `reports` is my django app, and I'm explicity saying I want to create data migration by passing the
 `--empty` parameter.
 If successful, this command should create a new file which is has a four digit number
 as the prefix: